emkaminsk/PersonalCV/.ai/synchronization-plan.md

 ### What to Extract from LaTeX

 **From `cv.tex`:**
-- Name, position, email → Update HTML title, meta tags, hero section
+- Position → Update HTML title, meta tags, hero section
 - Quote → Update meta description

 **From `cv/experience.tex`:**